Can I use my cell phone in Costa Rica while traveling?

 Those quiet times that you could just shut the door behind you when leaving home to travel are long gone.
 Nowadays, we can’t really live without our phone and internet connection anymore.
 I always leave my cell phone in Costa Rica when I travel, so someone else can attend the calls.
 We use my wife’s phone when we travel.
 And I have a computer with me all the time.
 And an iPad…

 Before you travel to Costa Rica, you want to check with your phone service provider if you have a locked or an unlocked phone.
 If your phone is locked, you’ll be better off by buying a cheap unlocked phone before you leave home.
 Or you can buy a $30 unlocked cell phone in Costa Rica at Kölbi counter in the airport.

 To be able to buy a prepaid SIM card in Costa Rica, you need to be a resident or a citizen.
 So unless you know somebody in Costa Rica who can purchase this prepaid SIM card for you, do not buy one.
 AND, you can only use the prepaid SIM cards on an unlocked cell phone in Costa Rica.

-For non-residents, there is a Tourist Chip.
-You can purchase this tourist chip (Chip Turista in Spanish) at Kölbi.
+Kölbi used to have a Tourist chip, but they stopped selling it.
+You can get a pre-paid chip though, especially one for international calls.
 There is a small Kölbi counter at Juan Santamaría International airport as well as in Liberia International airport.
-Look for the counter at carousel 5 in the baggage claim area from 6:00am to 10:25pm, they speak English.
+Look for the counter at carousel 5 in the baggage claim area from 6:00 am to 10:25 pm, they speak English.

 International SIM card